cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 It has been proven to work with TuneD as well to allow TuneD profiles to bem used to control the power on the nodes according to various frequency tunings.

 * :musical_note: GEOPM [Extensible Power Manager](https://geopm.github.io):<br>
-Initially specific to HPC environments, but now more generalized, the Global Extensible Open Power Manager (GEOPM) is a framework for exploring power and energy optimizations on heterogeneous platforms.
+Initially specific to HPC environments, but now more generalized, the Global Extensible Open Power Manager (GEOPM) is a framework for exploring power and energy optimizations on heterogeneous platforms. <br>
 The GEOPM software is split into two packages: The GEOPM Service and the GEOPM Runtime.
 The GEOPM Service provides user-space access to low-level hardware metrics and configuration knobs.
 The GEOPM Runtime leverages the GEOPM Service to tune hardware settings in reaction to hardware metrics and application feedback.
-The application feedback is collected through lightweight asynchronous profiling hooks injected with callbacks into middle-ware packages.
+The application feedback is collected through lightweight asynchronous profiling hooks injected with callbacks into middle-ware packages. <br>
 The GEOPM Runtime has a plugin architecture for selecting between optimization algorithms.
 Some of the built-in algorithms target energy efficiency, and others optimize performance within a power bound.
-The port of
-GEOPM to Kubernetes is ongoing.
+The port of GEOPM to Kubernetes is ongoing.
 There is an [experimental branch](https://github.com/geopm/geopm/tree/cloud#experimental-branch) called ``cloud`` with implementations of new features that support Kubernetes.
-These features will be migrated into the main ``dev`` branch as they each become production ready.
+These features will be migrated into the main ``dev`` branch as they each become production ready.<br>
 Additional documentation may be found in the [service readme file](https://github.com/geopm/geopm/tree/cloud/service#kubernetes-support) and in the [runtime k8 directory](https://github.com/geopm/geopm/tree/cloud/k8).

 <!--- ### HPC Specific Models --->